Modern Slavery Act

 How do the rules apply to affected entities?

-Affected entities must complete a mandatory questionnaire, develop an annual supply chain risk report, and submit both to the Minister of Public Safety and Emergency Preparedness by May 31, 2024, among other requirements.
-The report must also be published prominently on the entity’s website.
-This report, which must be approved by the entity’s governing body (i.e., board of directors), should contain responses that are consistent with the questionnaire and will address efforts to prevent or reduce the risk of forced and child labour in the supply chain, as well as outline policies, employee training programs, and other steps taken to reduce the risk of forced and child labour, among other details.
+Affected entities, must complete a mandatory questionnaire, develop an annual supply chain risk report and submit both to the Minister of Public Safety and Emergency Preparedness by May 31, among other requirements, The report must also be published prominently on the entity’s website.
+This report, which must be approved by the entity’s governing body (i.e., board of directors), should contain responses that are consistent with the questionnaire and will address efforts to prevent or reduce the risk of forced labour in the supply chain, as well as outline policies, employee training, and other steps taken to prevent forced labour, among other details.

 The report must also include information about the entity’s:

-• training provided to employees on forced and child labour; and
+• Training provided to employees on forced and child labour.

 Entities can provide additional support to supplement responses and can provide links to publicly available information that details their action plan, policy, or related reports.